 - Funding is available up to the following amounts:

-- TIE prefers to fund individuals that have not received a TIE conference presentation travel grant in the past.
+Preference given to individuals that have not received a TIE travel grant in the past.

 Complete this application form.

 TIE processes applications on a rolling basis.
-Our deadlines for this academic year are as follows:
+Our grant windows for the 2016-2017 academic year are as follows: